Zachzw/NCM-GROUP-Push/Readme.md

         python .\GroupPush.py

-1. OR run the `run.ps1` to activate and run the Group_ID_Prompt.py & GroupPush.py files
+1. OR run the `run.ps1` to activate and run the GroupPush.py file

-1. Response 202  is a successful PUT